 3. Cheery Holiday Playlists

 December is the only month of the year with a special soundtrack.
 Virtual or not, no holiday party is complete without carols.
-To put your group into the Christmas mood, you should curate an upbeat holiday playlist.
+To put your group into the Christmas spirit, you can curate an upbeat holiday playlist.
 The whole team can join in on the fun by adding songs to a playlist on a platform Spotify or Pandora.

 - All I Want for Christmas is You – Mariah Carey

 - Last Christmas – Wham!

 - Jingle Bell Rock – Bobby Helms

 While you can enjoy the carols as background music, you could also engage in holiday karaoke by streaming lyric videos on YouTube with a program like Watch2Gether.
 You could also turn the songs into games by playing a holiday version of “Name That Tune,” or stopping the carol midway, and asking guests to sing the next line.